 The Titan Pro Black Diamond by ProLite is one of the top high-end paddles on the market, seen in the hands of gold medal winners like Brian Ashworth.
 The Tian was the first paddle in ProLite’s Professional Black Diamond Series.

-It's made of the same carbon fiber material used to manufacture NASCAR.
-This is definitely an advanced paddle, worthy of professional play at national championships– or if you can afford the sticker price, any intermediate to advanced player will surely appreciated the quality of this paddle.
+This is definitely an advanced paddle, worthy of professional play at national championships– or if you can afford the sticker price, any intermediate to advanced players will surely appreciate the quality of this paddle.

 According to the company, the core material inside the Titan Pro makes it the strongest Polymer currently on the market.
 The 100% carbon fiber paddle face gives it great shock absorption while still enough texture to help you put extra spin on the ball.

-The Titan Pro ranges from 7.5 – 8.3 ounces with a average paddle coming in right at 8 oz, giving it a good boost of power.
-The medium 4 1/4" grip and 5" handle are finished with Pro-Lites own comfortable “No Sweat” Diamond Grip, on of the most highly regarded pickleball grips on the market.
+The Titan Pro ranges from 7.5 – 8.3 ounces with an average paddle coming in right at 8 oz, giving it a good boost of power.
+The medium 4 1/4″ grip and 5″ handle are finished with Pro-Lites own comfortable “No Sweat” Diamond Grip, one of the most highly regarded pickleball grips on the market.

-If you’re serious about pickleball, looking to invest in a quality pro paddle and can afford to pay the price, the Titan Pro Black Diamond by ProLite is on my short list of a top paddles to consider.
+If you’re serious about pickleball, looking to invest in a quality pro paddle and can afford to pay the price, the Titan Pro Black Diamond by ProLite is on my short list of the best paddles to consider.

-The Chrome N-G-R is the newest paddle offering by Pro-Lite.
 This is an unusual looking paddle, actually may have set the course for a new style of paddle in the industry.
-While there are many blade, elongated or “long” paddles on the market, the Chrome by ProLite is unique with it's stylistic tapered head hinting at the current trend in over sized tapered head rackets in racquetball.
+While there are many blade, elongated or “long” paddles on the market, the Chrome by ProLite is unique with its stylistic tapered head hinting at the current trend in oversized tapered head rackets in racquetball.

 The gel-coated, triple-layer fiberglass paddle face gives good touch an feel while the 7.6 – 8.0 oz. weight give it plenty of heft and the QuadCore™ polymer core gives it a good amount of power.